 - 3 15-ounce cans cannellini beans, drained and rinsed, or 1 pound dried cannellini beans, cooked

-Raise the heat to medium.
-Stir in all remaining ingredients except the beans and bring to a simmer.
+- Raise the heat to medium.
+Stir in both vinegars, molasses, brown sugar, dry mustard, salt, and pepper and bring to a simmer.